Northamptonshire social workers disciplined over murdered children cases

 Un-named social workers employed by Northamptonshire County Council have had disciplinary action taken against them and have left the authority as a result of their actions in the professional care of two Northamptonshire children who were murdered.

-Director of Northamptonshire children’s services Sharon Hodges confirmed today that a number of staff working in the failing department have had action taken against them.
+Director of Northamptonshire children’s services Sally Hodges confirmed today that a number of staff working in the failing department have had action taken against them.

 She said: “Disciplinary action has been taken and there have been people who have left the authority.”